MiBonato/slider_legacy/README.md

 - Responsive images for mobile, tablet, desktop
 - Accessible: ARIA on controls and alt on images
 - Configuration validation with sensible defaults
+- Custom focus styling for arrows and navigation dots
+- Centered images inside the <picture> tag
+- Multiple sliders supported on the same page

 ## Project Files